NDS for Azure - Installation and Management

 NDS Blob Storage connection details including keys and SAS tokens for access.

-2a.
-Collect Inputs
+Legacy step 2a.
+Collect inputs

 Collect the following inputs: